Go to main content

 Liquidation is the closing down of a business and the conversion of its assets into cash.
 The money is used, inter alia, to pay debts.

 Only the annual meeting of shareholders can decide to liquidate.
-The decision shall apply immediately, unless otherwise specified in the decision.
+The decision applies immediately, unless otherwise stated in the decision.

-You can appeal decisions regarding compulsory liquidation or a liquidator appointed by the Companies Registration Office.
-When you receive the decisions, you will also receive information regarding how to appeal.
+You can appeal the decision regarding the liquidator appointed by the Companies Registration Office.
+When you receive the decision, you will also receive information regarding how to appeal.

 Business name no longer protected